Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 In the above example, an SEO lead might want a minimum of 1,000 searches/month for the blog’s keyword before approving it.
 These would constitute the SEO’s guidelines in the document approval process.

-Put together, this process brings much needed clarity and control to the entire document journey.
-It not only tells you exactly what you have to do to create a finished product; it also ensures that your output meets certain quality standards.
+Put together, this process brings much-needed clarity and control to the entire document journey.
+It not only tells you exactly what you have to do to create a finished product, but it also ensures that your output meets certain quality standards.

 Why a Document Approval Process Matters